farout101/Uni_Geeks_xD/README.md

-# Study_Pal
+# Uni_Geeks

-Study_Pal is a web application designed to help students collaborate and share resources.
+Uni_Geeks is a web application designed to help students collaborate and share resources.
 Users can create rooms, participate in discussions, and share messages.
 The application also includes user profiles and topics to organize discussions.

 ## Features